iamkanishka/DecalrativeProgrammingswithAngularandRXJS/README.md

 5. Get Categories using Higher Order Mapping Operators using MergeMap.
 6. Understand ChangeDetetcion Strategy onPush and Default in Angular RXJS.
 7. Advantage of unsubscribing the http observable in ngOnDestroy -  Angular-RXJS.
-8. Advantage of Unsubscribing the http observable in ngOnDestroy - Angular RXJS.